Working With or Renting From a Chiropractor: What Massage Therapists Can Expect

 To become a licensed massage therapist in 46 of the 50 states, plus Puerto Rico, the U.S. Virgin Islands, and the District of Columbia, practitioners must pass the Massage & Bodywork Licensing Exam (MBLEx).
 Notably, 17% of that exam assesses the therapist’s knowledge of client assessment.
 That’s a significant portion — and for good reason.

 Assessment helps the massage therapist determine how best to support a client’s goals—or when to recognize that the client may need medical or even emergency care.
 A not-so-fun fact: headaches and neck pain are sometimes early signs of a stroke.
 Scary, right?
 Thankfully, most cases aren’t that serious—but this is one of many medical concerns that trained massage therapists are taught to screen for.
 So what does a massage assessment actually look like?
-It can vary slightly from client to client and session to session, but key components are consistently included: Consultation and health history review
+It can vary slightly from client to client and session to session, but key components are consistently included:

 Visual inspection to identify safety concerns